nokia/PSS-generator/README.md

-In the case of the FLAT shaper, the top node of the hierarchy serves one node per queue, and then each node in the bottom layer of the hierarchy serves a single queue, so that the hierarchy reduces in practice to a flat wtructure where all service differentiation is enforced atthe top layer.
+In the case of the FLAT shaper, the top node of the hierarchy serves one node per queue, and then each node in the bottom layer of the hierarchy serves a single queue, so that the hierarchy reduces in practice to a flat structure where all service differentiation is enforced at the top layer.

 R7.
 25		/* Number of links (link 0 for empty queue)	*/

 Number of distinct links that may be included in the network paths of the flows.

-In the LD shaper, this number must be at equal to the number of distinct links that appear in the network paths of all actual flows, plus 1 unit for the virtual link used by the virtual empty queue.
+In the LD shaper, this number must be equal to the number of distinct links that appear in the network paths of all actual flows, plus 1 unit for the virtual link used by the virtual empty queue.